jedcrandall/jedcrandall.github.com/courses/cse468fall2026/syllabus.md

 ## TA and office hours

 Your TA is TBD.
-You can contact him through Canvas.
-Don't contact him directly through email or other means other than Canvas.
-His office hours are TBD.
+You can contact [them] through Canvas.
+Don't contact [them] directly through email or other means other than Canvas.
+[Their] office hours are TBD.

 ## Course Description